-Illuminare Publications (pronounced Il-lu-min-áh-ray) is a publisher of liturgical and sacred music resources that was founded in 2011 in order to respond and contribute to the growing interest in the renewal of the sacred liturgy, especially in the area of sacred music.
+Illuminare Publications (pronounced Il-lu-min-áh-ray) is a publisher of liturgical and sacred music resources that was founded in 2011 in order to help parishes worship beautifully and authentically.
 Our aim is to assist in the “new era of liturgical renewal” (Liturgiam Authenticam § 7) that is well underway in the life of the Church.
 We are committed to fostering and publishing sacred music resources that are born of the mind of the Church and faithful to her liturgical norms and authentic teaching.

 Illuminare Publications in no small way seeks to rediscover the inspiration of the ancient illuminated manuscript tradition.
 And like the ancient monks who painstakingly crafted these timeless works of art which emanated liturgical text and music from their pages, we are committed to the standards of excellence that the sacred liturgy demands.
 In a world that is consumed with passing fads and disposable novelties, Illuminare Publications is committed to crafting liturgical resources that will endure, both in form and content, and that are deeply rooted in beauty, truth and goodness.